Markantonio501/osticket-prereqs/README.md

 -Our first step is creating a resouce group
 -Once a resource group has been created, we will create a Virtual Machine (VM) with 2-4 Virtual CPUs.
 While creating the VM, allow it to create a new Virtual      Network (VNET)
 - Step 2 To make this simple for us we can name the VM (Vm-osticket) our USERNAME:labuser and our PASSWORD:osTicketPassword1!
-- Step 3 After completing step 2 now we can continue with the installation files that can be accessed through this link https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
+- Step 3 After creating the user name and password we can now install/enable IIS in windows with CGI (CGI is needed to be able to install the file named (PHPManagerForIIS_V1.5.0.msi)
-- Step 4 Before we interact with the installed files we will first need to Install/Enable IIS in Windows with CGI
+- Step 4  After completing step 2 now we can continue with the installation files that can be accessed through this link https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
 - Item 5

 <h2>Configuration Steps</h2>